cyberbotics/webots-doc/reference/physics.md

 empty, unless it represents a significant mass or volume in the simulated robot.
 This is true for these devices: `Accelerometer`, `Camera`, `Compass`, `DistanceSensor`, `Emitter`, `GPS`, `LED`, `LightSensor`, `Pen`, and `Receiver`.

+> **note**: The `InertialUnit` and `Connector` nodes work differently.
+Indeed, they require the presence of a `Physics` node in their parent node to be functional.
+It is also possible to specify a `Physics` node of the device but this adds an extra body to the simulation.

+    The `TouchSensor` is also a special case: it needs a `Physics` node when it is used as "force" sensor; it does not necessarily need a `Physics` node when it is only used as "bumper" sensor.